Spraying vs Brushing Exterior Paint for the Best Finish

 When deciding whether to spray or brush, there are a few factors to consider.
 If your project is small, it may be easier to brush.
 Due to its efficiency, spraying may be a better option if the project takes several coats of paint, is large, or has a limited timeframe and prioritizes efficiency.

 Lastly, consider the type of paint and how spraying or brushing will affect its appearance.
 Brushing leaves marks, which are exacerbated on satin finishes.
-Spraying will leave a smoother finish for cabinets.
+Spraying will leave a smoother finish for smooth surfaces like cabinets or modern front doors.
 So, smoother surfaces will benefit from a sprayed finish.

 Thinking of Painting Your Home?